 Cleaning up the house or any living space is a generic term that means different things to different people.
 Your definition of cleaning up to your child may mean picking up scattered toys.
 Cleaning up the kitchen can mean just washing the dishes and putting away leftovers.

 But there are distinct definitions of cleaning, sanitizing, and disinfecting surfaces in homes, schools, and public places.
 These definitions are set by the Centers for Disease Control and Prevention (CDC) to define the level of microbial contamination left on a surface after treatment.

-For a homeowner, the terms will help you read product labels and determine if the products you are using are providing the proper level of sanitation needed if someone in your home is ill or has a compromised immune system.
+For a homeowner, the terms will help you read product labels and determine if the products you are using are providing the proper level of sanitation needed if someone in your home is ill, came into contact with someone ill, or has a compromised immune system.

 Definition of Cleaning

 Cleaning is the process of removing visible debris, dirt, and dust and organizing a space.
 Cleaning a surface uses soap or detergent and, usually, water to remove soil and germs through chemical (cleaner), mechanical (scrubbing), and thermal (water temperature) action.

 Cleaning may not always kill bacteria and germs, but it will remove some of them and aid in lowering the risk of spreading infection.

 When a product claims to sanitize a surface, it is promising to reduce the level of germs that could be harmful to your health to meet to public health standards or requirements.
 Sanitizing reduces, not kills, the number and growth of bacteria, viruses, and fungi.